Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Dallas' games this season have gone over 47.5 points seven of 13 times.

-- Washington has combined with its opponents to score more than 47.5 points in six of 12 games this season.
+- Dallas and its opponents have gone over the current 47.5-point total in seven of 13 games this season.

 - The two teams combine to score 49.9 points per game, 2.4 more than the over/under in this contest.